David Miller 1960 - 2020 - Obituary

 LAMOILLE – David A. Miller, 59, of LaMoille passed away at home August 18, 2020, surrounded by his family, after a battle with colon cancer.

-Private family funeral services will be at 11 a.m.
-Friday, August 21, 2020 at the Merritt Funeral Home, Mendota with Rev. Patrick Fixsen officiating.
+Private family funeral services were Friday, August 21, 2020 at the Merritt Funeral Home, Mendota.
 Cremation rites will be accorded after the funeral, and burial will be private at a later date.
-Visitation will be Thursday from 4 to 7 p.m. in the funeral home.
-Face masks are required and social distancing appreciated.

 David was born December 6, 1960, in Mendota to Raymond and Frances (McConnell) Miller.
 He married Angela (Taylor) Miller on May 16, 1992, in LaMoille.
 He was a 1979 graduate of Mendota High School.
 He worked for Twait Farms since April 2008.
 He was a member of St. Patrick Catholic Church.